-Take your family to Sunshine Meadows and experience the beauty of a high alpine meadow that spans two provinces, Alberta and British Columbia.
-Admire 300-year-old larch trees, walk through valleys carved out by glaciers as recent as 5,000 years ago, have lunch beside spring-fed mountain lakes, see signs of new and old grizzly bear digs, admire the panoramic mountain vistas that stretch into British Columbia, with Mt.
-Assiniboine prominent in the distance and be dazzled by the abundant colourful wildflowers.
+If you’re looking for a family-friendly hike, you must take your family to Sunshine Meadows!
+You will experience the beauty of a high alpine meadow that spans two provinces: Alberta and British Columbia.
+On your Sunshine Meadows hike you will admire 300-year-old larch trees and walk through valleys carved out by glaciers as recent as 5,000 years ago.
+Even lunch is spectacular as you sit beside spring-fed mountain lakes.
+Everywhere you look you will find awe and wonder.
+Whether it is seeing signs of new and old grizzly bear digs, admiring the panoramic mountain vistas that stretch into British Columbia or be dazzled by the abundant colourful wildflowers.

 Gain 500 feet of Elevation – Without Breaking A Sweat!

-Your trip to the meadows starts at the Gondola Base, situated at 1659m/5442feet, after purchasing your tickets, hop on the eight-seat passenger gondola and get off in the main village at 2159m/7082 feet.
+Your trip to the meadows starts at the Gondola Base, situated at 1659m/5442feet.
+After purchasing your tickets, hop on the eight-seat passenger gondola and get off in the Main Village at 2159 m. /7082 ft.

 I am really going to date myself with this – my boys were 5 and 7 the first time we visited the meadows as a family.
 At that time, I had to book a departure time and four seats on the shuttle, which was a school bus.
 The bus ride in itself was an experience.
 We bounced along the summer access road that meanders under the gondola to the main day lodge, and in all honesty, my boys would have been satisfied with just the bus ride.

-When we got off the bus, we made a quick stop in the day lodge, grabbed a trail map, my husband encouraged/bribed both boys to use the facilities while I snuck off and purchased a few chocolate bars as trail treats (bribes) and off we walked, very slowly, up the Rock Ilse Road.
-The only expectation we had was making sure we got back for the last bus shuttle down the mountain.
+When we got off the bus, we made a quick stop in the day lodge to grab a trail map.
+My husband encouraged (well, bribed) both boys to use the facilities while I snuck off and purchased a few chocolate bars as trail treats (bribes).
+Off we walked, very slowly, up the Rock Isle Road.
+The only expectation we had was making sure we got back for the last shuttle bus down the mountain.

 The Gondola Replaced The Bus

 Several years ago the bus was replaced by the Gondola.
 No more reservations required, just walk up to the ticket window at the gondola base and purchase your ticket.
-On the one hand, the gondola is convenient for those last-minute hiking plans that you can plan around the weather.
+On the one hand, the gondola is convenient for those last-minute hiking plans that depend on the weather.
 However, the buses did limit the number of people on the trails.

 Love Wild Flowers? – So Do I!

-But don’t ask me what my favourite one is, I don’t have one, they are all my favourite and for different reasons.
-There are 54 species of wildflowers that bloom in these meadows, however, you will not see all of them on your visit because the different species bloom at different times.
+I love them all.
+Don’t ask me what my favourite one is, I don’t have one.
+They are all my favourite and for different reasons.
+There are 54 species of wildflowers that bloom in these meadows, but you will not see all of them on your visit.
+Different species bloom at different times.
 You will, however, see a majority of them.

 Here are a few more wildflowers that you may see on your visit:

-The following is ideal for families with a mix of infants, toddlers, non-energetic walkers, or people with mobility issues.
+The following Sunshine Meadows hiking information is ideal for families with a mix of infants, toddlers, non-energetic walkers, or people with mobility issues.